EarthlingDavey/idena-kickstart-board/README.md

 1. Encourage chatting through project ideas in Discord chat?
 1. Monitoring of funding progress
 1. A way to receive funding
-1. A way to provide updates of a project once it's started
+1. A way to provide milestone updates of a project once it's started
 1. Support from admin or other community developers, e.g. with git

 For potential new community and developers